30 of the best sports photos from across Orange

-CENTRAL Western Daily photographers Jude Keogh was busy on the weekend, snapping away at some of the sports on in Orange and surrounds.
+CENTRAL Western Daily photographer Jude Keogh was busy on the weekend, snapping away at some of the sports on in Orange.

-Over the weekend, Jude was at Wade Park, Endeavour Oval, Blayney's King George Oval, the PCYC in Orange and Waratahs to snap almost every winter code in Orange.
+Over the weekend, Jude was at Wade Park for the clash between Orange Hawks and Mudgee Dragons, Pride Park for the local derby between Orange City and Orange Emus and the men's and women's AFLCW at Waratahs.

 Reading this on mobile web?
 Download our news app.
 It's faster, easier to read and we'll send you alerts for breaking news as it happens.
 Download in the Apple Store or Google Play.